HelloZeroNet/ZeroNet/README.md

  - start using `python zeronet.py`

+## Current limitations
+ - No torrent-like, file splitting big file support
+ - Just as anonymous as the bittorrent
+ - File transactions not compressed or encrypted yet
+ - No private sites

 ## How can I create a ZeroNet site?
 Shut down zeronet.py if you are running it already
 ```